lofar-astron/factor/doc/source/facetselfcal.rst

 Self-calibration cycle 2
 ------------------------
 The self-calibration cycle (see :ref:`selfcal_cycle`) is performed with phase-only calibration.
 The resulting image may or may not show improvement over the cycle-1 image.
-An example image is shown in the `Cycle 2 example image`_.
+An example image is shown in Figure :num:`cycle-2-example-image`.

-.. _`Cycle 2 example image`:
+.. _cycle-2-example-image:

 .. figure:: cycle_2_image.png
    :scale: 40 %